AntonMoustache/handbooks/remote-handbook.md

 #### Productivity

-- Make sure you understand and have set deliverables for the project you're working on.
+- Make sure you understand and have set deliverables for the project you’re working on.
 Ticking off things on the to do list makes it a lot easier for you to communicate your productivity.
-- If there aren’t clear deliverables for the work you're busy with, speak to Dave or set your own and share with your project leader.
+- If there aren’t clear deliverables for the work you’re busy with, speak to Dave or set your own and share with your project leader.

 #### Responsibility